Black Forest Cake

 - ⅔ cup + 3 tbsp boiling water

-- 1 tsp of instant coffee powder or ½ tsp of espresso powder mixed in with the boiling water (optional but recommended to accentuate the cocoa flavour)
+- 1 teaspoon of instant coffee powder or ½ teaspoon of espresso powder mixed in with the boiling water (optional but recommended to accentuate the cocoa flavour)

 For the Cherries